puzzfuzz/puzzfuzz.github.io/_posts/2015-03-04-hubspot-culture.md

 ##Culture is to recruiting as product is to marketing

 The first and foremost fact that HubSpot emphasizes is that **culture happens**.
 It's an inescapable fact that whether planned or not, all companies have a culture.
-The company has the decision whether to allow the culture to grow organically or cultivate something special.
+A company has the decision whether to allow the culture to grow organically or cultivate something special.
 Their take?

 > Why not create a culture we love?